Thosam1/PhysioNet-ICU-Mortality-Prediction/README.md

 - **Deep Learning:** LSTM for time-series modeling
 - **Feature Engineering:** Handling irregular time-series, missing data, and temporal dependencies

+## Get started
+Download the zip file from:
+unzip and put the content in in the `data/` folder

 ## Folder Structure